mobiliabrus/tourbook/docs/1-tour.md

 This is it.
 Bangkok, good-time city.
 Gateway to Southeast Asia.
 Where dollars and Duetsmarks get turned into counterfeit watches and genuine scars.

-### PRATUNAM

-Early the next morning, I moved to a hotel near Pratunam.
-The hotel was located on a busy street with a market below.
-There were crowds of people constantly walking by, and the road was filled with vendors selling their wares.
-You had to navigate through the crowds and gaps in between to get around.

-<a-hotel name="Baiyoke Suite Hotel" date="2013-10-09" nights="3" points="13.7530194,100.5373002"></a-hotel>

 ```<a-img>
 name:bk1
 ```